Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture10.md

 ## Trying it on the Testnet

-To try our Plutus staking script in the testnet, first lets restart the testnet and create a new user, because we want this user to receive half of all the rewards.
+To try our Plutus staking script on the testnet, first lets restart the testnet and create a new user.
+We want this user to receive half of all the rewards.
 Looking at **make-user2.sh**:

 ```
 #!/bin/bash